1. Is it safe and secure to register over the internet?

 YES!
 We always need an extra set of hands!
 Please visit our volunteer page to learn about the opporunities available for volunteers.

-We have 16 water stations along the full and half marathon course and 3 along the 10K course.
+We have 20 water stations along the full marathon course; 10 on the half marathon course and three along the 10K course.
+In addition, there is one water station along the 5K & 8K courses.
 Water station locations can be found on our course map (indicated by a water droplet).
-All water stations include moutain berry blast PowerAde; two locations (approximately miles 9 and 19) will have Gu gel packets in a variety of flavors.
+All water stations include Powerade; three locations will have energy gels.

-On May 19, the average high temperature in Cleveland is 69 degrees Farenheit.
+During the third weekend in May, the average high temperature in Cleveland is 69 degrees Farenheit.
 The low is 49 degrees.
-It's often chilly in the morning, but warms up rather quickly.
+It's often chilly in the morning, but it warms up rather quickly.
 Layers are advised for all runners!
 For more details, please click here for the National Weather Service page.